mainframed/TSO-Brute/README.md

 	- Movie Mode: In this mode you can watch script typing commands in a 3270 emulator in real time.
 Its just like watching a cheesy movie!
-You
+You can enambale this mode by typing --moviemode or -m

 	- Quiet mode: In this mode only valid Usernames/passwords are printed to the screen.
+Enabled by typing -q or --quiet

 MUST CHANGE
 -----------